Golden Triangle 3-Days Tour – Agra 金三角包车游—阿格拉

 February 6, 2025

 After enjoying a lavish breakfast at the Sun Hotel, which included both Western and Chinese buffet options, we called a Didi to head to another famous landmark in Huzhou — the Moon Hotel by Taihu Lake.
 The hotel also earned an unflattering nickname due to its unique design.
-The drive from Sun Hotel in Nanshun to the Moon Hotel by Taihu Lake took about fifty kilometers, and along the way, we realized that Huzhou was much larger than we had anticipated.
+The drive from Sun Hotel in Nanxun to the Moon Hotel by Taihu Lake took about fifty kilometers, and along the way, we realized that Huzhou was much larger than we had anticipated.

 After checking in, we decided to explore the city.
 Our first stop was Yishang Street.
 While there were plenty of people, most of the street food sold by the vendors were common to many other places in China, with little to distinguish them, so we quickly lost interest and left.
 Next, we visited Zhuangyuan Street and Xiaoxi Street.
 The area wasn’t large, but it had its own charm, and it was definitely worth a visit.
 We got tired from walking, so we ducked into a small alley and took a break in a cozy café.
 The coffee was quite good, and the ambiance was peaceful and relaxing.